sanjidnet/sanjidnet.github.io/Think Fast and Slow/_posts/2021-08-24-interview.md

 ## You already know the role

 This is not to say you should not talk about what value you can bring to the role, especially when asked.
-But it's important to not assume.
+But not before you actually learn what it is you can bring.
 The organisation has its own tech stack, policies, visions as well as limitations. the vision of the role or what you can bring to the role.
 The interviewer(s) are trying to find out if you are fit for the role.

 ## They have figured out your CV

 Let's be honest here!
 Have you looked at anybody's CV for more than a couple minutes other than your own?
 If you are color-coding or leaving similar clues in your CV,

-## Questions will be related to the context that YOU have set up
+## Every question has the same context

-You may have done a good job of answering the 'Tell us a bit about yourself' question.
+Consider a situation where you have done a good job of answering the 'Tell us a bit about yourself' question.
 Perhaps you had also catered the response to the requirements of the role in question.
+It's good to avoid [anchoring](https://en.wikipedia.org/wiki/Anchoring_(cognitive_bias)) onto it for every other question.
+Do not assume that the context from the previous questions (even the ones you have set up yourself) will carry forward.
+It opens up a more wholesome way of thinking about each question.
+This is because each question is more than likely to have their own premise and context.

 ## The interview is about them answering your questions